Community

 Scott Hamilton CARES Foundation

-In 2017, The Skating Club of Boston welcomed the Scott Hamilton CARES Foundation to Boston in a remarkable celebration of fundraising, skating and community.
+In 2017 and 2021, The Skating Club of Boston welcomed the Scott Hamilton CARES Foundation to its facility in a remarkable celebration of fundraising, skating and community.

 Youth in Sport